Prospective Graduate Students

 Required Materials:

 1) Transcripts: UPLOAD a copy of an official transcript into the online application.
-An official paper copy of the final transcript will be required if you attend and enroll for classes at VT.

 2) TWO (2) Letters of Recommendation: PLEASE request ONLINE letters of recommendation through the online application.
-When you are in the application, you will see the recommendation section.
-Please follow the instructions.
-ALL non-electronic letters of recommendation should be sent directly to the department address:

 **Although the graduate school office lists 3 letters, we only require 2 in our department.